acassen/keepalived/www/docs/articles/vrrp-hmac-authentication.md

 The construction is symmetric with no key exchange on the wire, so it has no exposure to Shor's algorithm and stays post-quantum resistant by design.
 A quantum search only halves the effective key strength, which is the reason for the 32 byte minimum, since it preserves a 128 bit margin.
-The MAC binds the address family, VRRP version, virtual router id, and source address into the digest, so an attacker cannot splice a valid trailer onto a different instance or a different sender, while the IP header stays out of the MAC, which keeps the design clean across IPv4, IPv6, and the unicast TTL handling.
+The HMAC binds the address family, VRRP version, virtual router id, and source address, so an attacker cannot splice a valid trailer onto a different instance or a different sender, while the IP header stays out of the HMAC, which keeps the design clean across IPv4, IPv6, and the unicast TTL handling.
 The trailer adds 28 bytes to each advert, and Keepalived reserves that room when it decides how many virtual addresses fit in a packet, so on an instance whose address list sits near the interface MTU a few addresses move to the excluded set rather than